-The local government transparency code promotes democratic accountability and makes it easier for local people to contribute to the local decision making process.
-The transparency code sets out the minimum data that local authorities should be publishing, the frequency with which it should be published and how it should be published.
+The Transparency Code sets out the minimum data that local authorities should be publishing, the frequency with which it should be published and how it should be published.

 We welcome all types and sizes of suppliers to consider bidding for our tenders and quotation opportunities which are published on the electronic tendering portal YORtender.

 We encourage local businesses and sole traders to bid for tender and quotation opportunities by offering shorter payment terms to support them.
 The 30 day payment terms are our standard terms to ensure consistent accounting and a balance between incoming and outgoing funds.
 If a supplier is a Sole Trader or a small company with a local York address then the payment terms change to 10 days.
 There are no exceptions to these terms unless stated in already established contract.

 There are some HMRC taxation system regulations relating to workers in the public sector that may require additional information to be provided.